 It’s a sad truth, if you want to be a good customer success manager, you have to be on the phone constantly.
 What if your best client decides to leave you for another company at 11 pm and asks you a question that can cost tens of thousands of dollars?
 Working on your smartphone helps a lot in this case.

 This doesn’t only include caretakers, though.
 Over 2 billion people access the web through their phones only.
 They are mostly concentrated in China, Pakistan, India, and Nigeria.
-If you need representatives in these countries, you may want to switch to mobile.
+If you need representatives in these countries, you may want to switch to a phone customer service.

-Allowing working from mobile also invites people who don’t have the money to get a laptop.
+Allowing working from the phone also invites people who don’t have the money to get a laptop.

 You can’t expect to do all the customer service work on a smartphone.
-Here’s where a laptop or a PC can prove to be a better option.
+Here’s where a PC or laptop support can prove to be a better option.

 If a particular problem a customer is having needs some code fixing, you can’t do it on the phone.
 Technically, there are apps for editing code on mobile, but they’re way less effective than desktop apps.

 You can use a computer at home, but that’s optional.
 You can do it with your phone only.
-For the office, a laptop is a perfect choice.
+For the office, laptop support is a perfect choice.

 You don’t need to confine yourself to the phone when you’re in the office.
 You can check your HR software, answer calls with a nice headgear, and have all the information you need in front of you, on 15” of the screen instead of 8”.